Quantum Walk Inspired Dynamic Adiabatic Local Search: Continuous Time Quantum Walk to Adiabatic Search Mapping

-The main concerns arising from Eqn. (\ref{eqn:ctqw_aqc}) are twofold.
-One concern is the factor $ \sqrt[4]{\frac{s(1-s)}{4\epsilon^2N}}$ of $H(s)$.
-The Adiabatic Theorem \cite{griffiths2018introduction} states that if we prepare system at time $t=0$ in its ground state and let it evolve under the Hamiltonian $H(t)$, the system achieve a fidelity of $1-\epsilon$ to the target state, provided that
+The main concerns that are raised from Eqn. (\ref{eqn:ctqw_aqc}) are twofold.
+The first issue is the factor $ \sqrt[4]{\frac{s(1-s)}{4\epsilon^2N}}$ of $H(s)$.
+The adiabatic theorem \cite{griffiths2018introduction} states the system achieve a fidelity of $1-\epsilon$ to the target state, provided that

-Here $\langle\frac{dH}{dt}\rangle_{0,1}$ are the matrix elements of $dH/dt$ between the two corresponding eigenstates. $E_0(t)$ and $E_1(t)$ are the ground energy and the first excited energy of the system at time $t$.
+Here $\langle\frac{dH}{dt}\rangle_{0,1}$ are the matrix elements of $dH/dt$ between the two corresponding eigen-states. $E_0(t)$ and $E_1(t)$ are the ground energy and the first excited energy of the system at time $t$.
 Given the $H(s)$ in Eqn. (\ref{eqn:ctqw_aqc}), one might conclude that a factor of $ O(\sqrt[4]{1/N})$ significantly reduces the required time to achieve $1-\epsilon$ precision.
-This might be misleading as the $g_{min}$ of $H(s)$ also carries that factor.
-In section \ref{sect:m-qw-aqc-sim}, via numerical simulation, we shown that by using Adiabatic local search technique, even without the factor, the running time remains constant.

-The second concern is that the catalyst $H_e$ provides power greater than a typical Yes$\slash$No oracle as it maps non-solution states to a solution state and a solution state to non-solution states.
-Provided initially the we start with a superposition state with amplitude of $\sqrt{\frac{N-1}{N}}$, it takes time of $O(1)$ for this catalyst to drive to the solution state from the initial state.
-We will relax this constraint by using a normal Oracle.
-For the rest of the paper, let us simply treat $\epsilon$ as some small negligible constant.
+This might be misleading as the $g_{min}$ of $H(s)$ also carries the same factor.
+The second issue is that the catalyst $H_e$ provides power greater than a typical Yes$\slash$No oracle as it maps non-solution states to a solution state and a solution state to non-solution states.
+Provided initially the we start with a superposition state with amplitude of $\sqrt{\frac{N-1}{N}}$ for a non-solution, it takes time of $O(1)$ for this catalyst to drive the initial (unbiased, equal amplitude) state to the solution state.
+In the following we will relax this constraint by using a normal oracle.
+For the rest of the paper, let us simply treat $\epsilon\ll 1$ as some small negligible constant.